Nepal entry requirements for Cameroon passport holders

 No transit visa needed

-Cameroon passport holders transiting through Nepal do not need a transit visa if staying airside and not passing immigration.
-For land border transit, a visa is required.
+Cameroon passport holders transiting through Nepal's international airports (Kathmandu) do not need a visa if staying airside and departing within 24 hours.
+If leaving the airport or staying longer, a regular tourist visa is required.

 Airside transitAllowed up to 24h